neo-project/neo-node/README.md

   </a>
 </p>

+# ARCHIVED

+This repository was merged into https://github.com/neo-project/neo, newer (post-3.6) node versions can be obtained from it.

+---

 Currently, neo-cli and neo-gui are integrated into one repository.
 You can enter the corresponding folder and follow the instructions to run each node.

 ## Prerequisites